“Ownership of all kinds is a precarious business at best, or at worst, a form of self-delusion.”

 We called an exterminator, but asked them not to spray poison, just to cover holes.
 It felt cruel to fumigate the innocent little mammals (roll your eyes if you must), and besides, that wouldn’t solve much, given that who-knows-how-many-more were living in the walls.
 Spraying would’ve been Sisyphean and costly, solving the symptom not the problem, merely killing one generation until the next reappeared.

-Half asleep, the Pest Control guy half-hazardously sprayed foam, moving glacially from one appliance opening to the next.
+The Pest Control guy half-hazardously sprayed foam, moving glacially from one appliance opening to the next.
 Even while he was still working, now out a few hundred dollars, Michael and I made silent eye contact, knowing he hadn’t solved anything.

 Sure enough, nothing changed.
 As a next step, rather than setting up metal traps or sticky paper—I absolutely could not have handled finding either one, and both seemed overly cruel—we searched for humane traps, placing the little translucent green “mouse hotels” around the kitchen and living room so we could catch-and-release the mice back into the park.